The Mexican free-tailed bat, also referred to as the Brazilian free-tailed bat, is a medium build bat and endemic to the Americas.

 The bats can make roosting sites in any building irrespective of age, height, design, construction materials, human habitation, and compass orientation.

-Before buildings were used as habitats, free-tailed bats in the Southeastern part of the United States probably roosted in the hollows of trees such as red mangrove, black mangrove, white mangrove, and cypress.
+Before buildings were used as habitats, free-tailed bats in the southeastern part of the United States were probably roosted in the hollows of trees such as red mangrove, black mangrove, white mangrove, and cypress.

-However, the majority of the bats in Florida seem to have a preference for buildings and other artificial structures over natural roosts.
+However, most of the bats in Florida seem to prefer buildings and other artificial structures over natural roosts.
 Caves in Florida tend to be inhabited mostly by the southeastern myotis.

 These caves have pools of water on the floor, and the free-tailed bats do not require as much relative humidity as the southeastern myotis.